why does sleep feel so fast?

 Albert Einstein

-If you can’t sleep, insomnia has struck, and time will likely feel very different.
-Lying in bed with your eyes closed and growing increasingly frustrated at being awake, you may think that hours have passed, and in reality, it will only be 11.30 pm.
+Lying in bed with your eyes closed and growing increasingly frustrated at being awake, you may think that hours have passed, and in reality, it’ll only be 11.30 PM.

-Understanding that time doesn’t move faster while we sleep is important.
+Understanding that time doesn’t move faster while we sleep is essential.
 All the same, we can use sleep to pass the time and bring about a rapid transition into a new hour or day.

 why does sleeping feel like seconds?